 Niro Sivanathan is an Associate Professor of Organisational Behaviour at the London Business School.
 He writes, consults, teaches and is a much sought after keynote speaker and executive education trainer at company and industry conferences across the world covering topics such as Influence and Persuasion, Negotiation Strategies, Decision-Making, Leading Teams and Diversity/Inclusion.

-Over the past years, Niro has consulted for, acted as an advisor for senior leaders and worked on executive programmes for companies such as His most recent clients include IBM, McDonald’s, A.T Kearney, Mars, Nestle, AXA, Vodafone, PwC, KPMG, Sanofi, Prudential, FOX International, Rabobank, World Economic Forum, Young President’s Organization, Entrepeneurs Organization, Cevian Capital, Nordea, Lufthansa, Roche, Mashreq Bank, Oman Oil, Orica & Deutsche Bank.
+Over the past years, Niro has consulted for, acted as an advisor for senior leaders and worked on executive programmes for companies.
+His most recent clients include IBM, McDonald’s, A.T Kearney, Mars, Nestle, AXA, Vodafone, PwC, KPMG, Sanofi, Prudential, FOX International, Rabobank, World Economic Forum, Young President’s Organization, Entrepeneurs Organization, Cevian Capital, Nordea, Lufthansa, Roche, Mashreq Bank, Oman Oil, Orica & Deutsche Bank.
 He regularly consults on negotiations, including contract negotiations for players in the National Hockey League (NHL).

 Niro obtained his PhD in Management & Organizations from the Kellogg School of Management at Northwestern University.
 He holds a BA (Honours) and MSc in Management from Queen’s University in Kingston, Canada.